Catfight (video game): Development

 Like the early games in the Mortal Kombat series, Catfight uses digitized actors for creating the sprites representing the fighters.
-Martial actress Katalin Zamiar of Mortal Kombat II fame portrayed a female ninja character Chae Lee.
+Martial arts actress Katalin Zamiar of Mortal Kombat II fame portrayed a female ninja character Chae Lee.

 Reception

 GameRankings rated the game at only 8.67%, their score based on three magazine reviews (Computer Games Magazine rated the game 0/5).
 Ron Dulin scored it a 1.6/10 in GameSpot, calling it "without a doubt, the worst computer game ever released".
 He added: "The worst thing about Catfight (and, believe me, that's a hefty accomplishment) is that the gameplay is just so damn bad.
 I'll sleep easier knowing there will never be a Catfight 2."
 The Daily Pennsylvanian called Catfight the "number one sexist game ever created".
 A reviewer for Next Generation panned the game for "the poor image quality, ... nonexistent play control, ridiculously inane special effects, and abysmal sound."
 He scored it one out of five stars, remarking, "Our scoring system won't let us give zeroes, so Atlantean owes us one star."

 In 2010, PC Gamer ranked Catfight as the seventh worst game of all time, describing it as "so bad, being caught masturbating to it would actually be less embarrassing than being caught playing it."
 It was also included among the worst games of all time by Digital Spy in 2012 and by GamesRadar in 2014.